In this document

 ---|

 Degradation losses refer to the gradual reduction in solar panel efficiency over time due to various factors, leading to decreased energy output as the materials in the panels wear down.
+Default degradation values are added to the system.
+If you have detailed degradation data from the manufacturer, you can overwrite the default values for higher accuracy.

 Degradation loss | Description |